ELELAB/cancermuts/docs/tutorial.md

                             'o_linked_glycosylation' : 'my_O-linked_Glycosylation'
                            ... }
 ```
-The keys of the dictionaries should be the options supported by the dbPTM datasource.
+The keys of the dictionaries should be the options supported by the dbPTM datasource (see `cancermuts.datasources.dbPTM._ptm_types`).

 Once the object is created we can add the position properties to our sequence
 object.